 - All preliminary applications will be assessed for eligibility by the ESPE Research Unit Convenor.

 - All applications that fulfill the criteria of the grant will be invited to submit a final application.

-- All final applications will be subjected to a peer review by at least three experts that will include in the field on the Science Committee Expert Panel and external reviewers.
+- All final applications will be subjected to a peer review by at least three experts in the field that will include Science Committee Expert Panel and external reviewers.

 How to apply